Why Apple failed in India is a question that always used to come in my mind and recently I found something strange!

 Apple’s other products like the Mac is just outrageously expensive for the market.
 My point is, what Apple does well in other countries to lock in its customers, doesn’t work in India.

-When these customers choose to upgrade their phones, they will ost probably chose the same Android brand because of the familiarity.
+When these customers choose to upgrade their phones, they will most probably choose the same Android brand because of the familiarity.
 A few years down the road the reverse will happen to Apple in India.
 When people get comfortable with Google’s ecosystem with Google Assistant, Google Documents, Play Store and perhaps Google home, Apple will find it even harder to be popular in India.

 If it’s not willing to bend certain rules, not willing to adjust to the diverse culture and language in India, Apple is in trouble.